cordenbrock/musica-universalis/README.md

 ## _What_ does it do?

 * Musica Universalis is an interactive web app that allows a user to draw "musical constellations" on the backdrop of a twinkling night sky.
-Upon each page load, interactive stars will randomly be scattered across the page and randomly be assigned a note value that resonates as the user draws from star to star.
-At the bottom of the page is "Navigation" component with a "Ground Control" feature that allows the user to configure star quantity, line quantity, and note-theme presets.
-Also, the moon talks...
+Upon loading the page, clickable stars will randomly be scattered across the page with a randomly-assigned note value that resonates as the user draws from star to star by clicking on different stars.
+At the bottom of the page is a toggle-able "Navigation" component with a "Ground Control" feature that allows the user to configure star quantity, line quantity, and note-theme presets.
+Also, features a talking moon...

 ## _Why_ does it do?